The Early Years Foundation Stage at Plymouth Grove Primary School

 Through observation children are assessed and this information formulates their learning journey.
 This information is used to plan future learning and continuous provision activities to help children embed and fully understand their learning.

-The broad and balanced EYFS curriculum ensures children make good progress from baseline on entry in nursery to the end of reception.
-The children are able to demonstrate their attitude to learning through the 3 key elements of the characteristics of effective learning playing and exploring, active learning and creative thinking and thinking critically.
+At Plymouth Grove, the EYFS curriculum ensures children make good progress from their baseline on entry into nursery or reception to the end of reception.
+The children are able to demonstrate their attitude to learning through the 3 key elements of the characteristics of effective learning; playing and exploring, active learning and creative thinking and thinking critically.

 Pupils with SEND, EAL and disadvantaged backgrounds access the EYFS curriculum.
 They are provided with a breadth of learning opportunities that build on life and learning skills that they will need in the future.